justinmccoy/lab-watson-automatic-model-builder/README.md

   ![](doc/source/images/watson-studio-overview.png?raw=true)

    1. **Projects** - Organize resources used when working with data; here you see your most recently updated projects
-   2. **Toos** - Quick links to commonly used Data Science and ML Tools including RStudio, Data Refinery, Jupyter Notebooks, or a Visual Neturl Network Model Builder
+   2. **Tools** - Quick links to commonly used Data Science and ML Tools including RStudio, Data Refinery, Jupyter Notebooks, or a Visual Neural Network Model Builder
    3. **Catalog** - Create and manage data policies for managed or connected data resources
    4. **Community** - Links to the best content found by IBM Data Scientists, including example notebooks, datasets, and tutorials
    5. **Services** - Create Watson, data, and compute services and connections.
 Such as Watson Visual Recognition, or Apache Spark
    6. **Manage** - Account wide configuration, including Anaconda environments, security, catalogs, billing
-   7. **Hamburger Menu** - Access to IBM Cloud dashboard and tools
+   7. **Hamburger Menu** - Access to IBM Watson Studio Tools, and IBM Cloud's Dashboard and Tools
    8. **IBM Studio Menu** - Quick link to the Watson Studio welcome page
    9. **Account Profile and Settings** - Personal account settings